zorinbot/.github/profile/README.md

 ## Introduction

-Zorin is a moderation and interactions bot with a single focus, to be fast, minimalist and secure, ready to use and in a way that does not leak data or any information from the server.
+Zorin is a music bot primarily focused on speed, quality and minimalism, with simple well-structured interfaces for a better user experience.
+On top of that, we still support several music providers, such as Apple Music, Spotify, Youtube Music, SoundCloud, Deezer, Tidal and many others.

 ## Useful links